Darcey Silva

-Darcey Silva (born September 23, 1974) is an American television personality, entrepreneur, clothing designer and actress.
+Darcey Silva (born September 23, 1974) is an American television personality, clothing designer and actress.
 She is best known for her role on TLC's reality television shows 90 Day Fiancé: Before the 90 Days and Darcey & Stacey.

 Early life

-Darcey Silva was born on September 23, 1974 to Nancy and Mike Silva.
+Silva was born on September 23, 1974, to Nancy and Mike Silva.
 She has a twin sister, Stacey.
 Her brother died of cancer on July 11, 1998.
 She has attended University of Houston and Marshall University.
 She studied acting at the Lee Strasberg Theatre and Film Institute in New York City from 1998 to 2001.

 Career

 Darcey and her sister Stacey co-founded a clothing brand called House of Eleven in October 2010.
 In 2021, the company expanded into home goods, beauty and shoes.
 House of Eleven is an online store and the sisters are often seen wearing the items on their television show.

 They also have a production company, Eleventh Entertainment.
 The sisters served as co-executive producers with their father, Mike Silva, on the comedy film White T (2013), starring Jerod and Jamal Mixon.
 The sisters provided background vocals for one song on White T. Eleventh Entertainment and AmVic Entertainment also produced the film Soul Ties (2015).
 In 2018, Silva and her sister released their debut dance-pop song, called "Lock Your Number."
 Their second song, "Always In My Heart" was released the following year.
 The song was a tribute to their late brother.